 Piracy is unacceptable

 Protect the artists

 Piracy causes actors, writers and musicians to lose out big time in revenue.
 Perhaps prominent production labels can afford to take the financial hit, but smaller labels and independent artists can suffer big time.
 A report found that in 2010 alone, 1.2 billion songs were downloaded illegally.
-It’s not only the artists that are cheated; research indicates that music theft results in a $12.5 billion loss in output for the U.S. economy per annum, and sound recording piracy is responsible for 71,060 fewer jobs in the U.S.
+In 2018, revenue losses in the music industry due to music piracy totaled $9.8 billion.
+It’s not only the artists that are cheated; research indicates that video theft results in a $29.2 billion loss in revenue for the U.S. economy per annum and is responsible for the loss of between 230,000-500,000 jobs in the U.S.

 Breaking the law

 There’s a keyword that makes this issue a simple one: Illegal.
 Personal opinions shouldn’t be a factor when it comes to piracy.
 We’re a society that prides itself on having order, and part of that order is following the laws we’ve set up as a system through which to govern ourselves.
 Downloading illegally from the internet is a violation of copyright, and at its core – stealing.
 Currently, Unites States had the highest number of media piracy site visits, with about 12.5 billion visits to piracy sites in 2020.
 Has stealing really become so normalized that we’re willing to sit idly by and let it happen?
 Come on, world – we’re better than that.

 Bottom line: Illegally downloading negatively impacts both our moral standards and the industries being stolen from, but piracy helps drive effective marketing campaigns – and may not be all that bad for artist revenue.
 Do you download your favorite shows and music, or do you have another way of engaging with media?